expandedfronts/revisr/readme.txt

 Then, Revisr switches branches and restores the last available database backup for that new branch.
 For example, you could create some posts on a branch called "dev", and switch back to the master branch.
 Once on master, you wouldn't see the posts on the dev branch because the database has essentially been kept seperate.
 Once you switch back to dev, you'll see your posts just how you left them.
 A more useful scenario would be testing out plugins or upgrades on a seperate branch without permanently affecting the database.

-= Why are my commits timing out? =
-This is likely an authentication issue.
-You can fix this by configuring your SSH keys or using the HTTPS authentication option on the settings page.

-= Why aren't my commits being pushed to the remote repository? = This is either an authentication issue or the remote branch is ahead of yours.
+= Why aren't my commits being pushed to Bitbucket/GitHub? = This is either an authentication issue or the remote branch is ahead of yours.

 = Can I damage my site with this plugin? =